bps-github7/Class_Generator/documentation/README.md

 Generates a directory, or series of directories of files, unit tests, documentation structuring that matches the specification provided through input.

-## Details
+### Details
-This program defaults to creating a new directory, labeled with project name, that contains all generated files.
+* Defaults to creating a [default package](#): a new directory, labeled with project name, that contains all generated files.

-* This directory will be produced as a subdirectory in the same directory where the script is run.
+* With no '--path' argument, the default package will be produced as a subdirectory in the same directory where the script is run.

-* You can custom where the output will be generated with command line arguments or the use of .rc file for customization (add link here: see 'customization with .rc file' or 'Running in cmd line mode')
+* You can customize where the output will be generated with [command line arguments](#) or the use of [.rc file for customization](#)

-##### 1.5 Inline Quick Reference:
+### Inline Quick Reference:
-Note this is a light introduction for purpose of providing a basic understanding of the Inline.
-For a detailed explanation, see the [full specification](classgenerator\documentation\inline_specification.md)
+Note this is a light introduction for purpose of providing a basic understanding.
+For a detailed explanation, see the [full specification](..documentation\inline_specification.md) link does not work

+The regular inline generates classes unless instructred otherwise with the '-m' or '-a' flags for modules or abstract-base-classes (interfaces)

+### Basic Inline:
+`File1 : var1, var2 : function(x,y) : -t`

-__Inline Summary__: the inline spec is used for quick writing of class specs. it consists of a single line of text with 1-4 sets of identifiers and optional arguments, delimited by colons, which seperate file names from optional (but helpful) attributes/variables and methods/functions.
+Consists of a single line of text with 1-4 sets of identifiers and optional arguments, delimited by colons

-Inline Specification can also be used to produce design of your packaging structure, with slight adjustments to the syntax.

-###### In short:
+### Inline generating multiple files:
+`ClassA / ClassB : attr1,attr2/ attr3,attr4 : method1 / method2 : -t/-e`

+Forward slashes seperate multiple classes, whereas the comma delimits the individual members of each classes fields (seperating the individual attributes per one class)

+### Inline with basic inheritance:
+`ClassA > ClassB : attr1,attr2 > attr3,attr4 : method1 > method2 : -t > -e`

+same rules as the basic inline, except that '>' has been used to indicate a `parent > child` relationship

+### Inline with multiple inheritance:

+`ClassA / ClassB > ClassC : attr1,attr2/ attr3,attr4 > attr5,attr6 : method1/ method 2 > method3 : -t / -e > -e`

+Essentially a Multi-Inline and Inheritance Inline in one- forward slashes and commas still have the same purpose, but in this case, ClassC is a child of both ClassA and ClassB.

+*NOTE the '>'* in attribute, method and option fields __does not__ indicate inheritance relationship between the terms but rather an aid to organization and readability

+## Packaging Inline
+`<p:(package:module)`

+this enhanced Inline follows all the syntax rules of previous examples, but the 'package:module' part only takes these two arguments.

+### Simle example
+`<p:(package1:file1,file2)>`

+### denote a file as  a module with `-m`

+`<p:(package1:file1 -m,file2)>`

+again, default behavior is to assume the files are classes

+### Multiple Packages

+`<p:(package1/package2:file1,file2 / file3,file4)`

+### Package Containing Other Packages

+`<p:(package1 > package2 : file1,file2 > file3)`

+### When there are multiple containing packages
+you need to declare what package a contained package belongs to

+`<p:(package1 / package2 > package3 (package1) : ...)>`

+This is only nessecary if it is ambiguous which package a contained package belongs to

+If the containing package can be assumed based on position, then this syntax is not needed.

+### A multiple-inheritance packaging-inline

+`<p:(package1 / package > package3 (package2): file1, file2 / file3, file4 > file5, file6)>`

+## Summary:

-1. identifier (class name, attributes and methods) and optional arguments are seperated by `:` (colons)
+1. identifier (class name, attributes and methods) and optional arguments are seperated by colons

-`Class_name : attributes : methods`
-`classA : attributes : methods : -t -e`
     `Mandatory : optional : optional : optional`

     (link- inline_specification.md/ withholding arguments)

-2. Members of the file (such as attributes, class variables, methods of all types) are seperated by `/`(forward-slash)
+2. use comma to seperate individual attributes, forward slashes to seperat multiple classes, and > to indicate inheritance.

-`ClassA : attr1/attr2 : method1/method2 `
+    `ClassA : attr1,attr2 : method1,method2 `

-`ClassA : attr1/attr2 : method1/method2 : -t -e`
+    `ClassA : attr1,attr2 : method1,method2 : -t -e`

 3. NOTE: [pre-pend arguments](##prepend-options) exist for applying slight changes to the to-be-generated class:
     * CVattr1   : generates attr1 as a class variable
     * SMmethod1 : generates method1 as a static method
     * CMmethod2 : generates method2 as a Class method

-4. if multiple classes are generated in the same inline- use comas to seperate the class identifier and `/` (forward slash) to seperate the sets of multiple identifiers (because comma is already in use seperating individual members)

-5. `>` (right carrot) is used to denote a parent child relationship (for both classes and packages) `ClassA > ClassB : attr1, attr2 > attr3, attr4 : method1 > method2 : -t > -e`
-`<p:(package1 > package2 : class1/ class2, class3, module4)>`

-5. `<p: ( keys : values)>` is used to describe a packaging structure, where keys are package names and values are `/`( forward slash) seperated module/class file identifiers

 6. The Inline spec is designed to be robust.
-You can withhold any argument except the class name, however, be sure to include the correct amount of colons so that the correct arguments are parsed.
+You can withhold any argument except the class name.
+However, you need to be sure to include the correct amount of colons so that the correct arguments are parsed.
-    (attributes get recognized as attributes, methods get recognized as methods, etc...)

-7. The final area of the inline, following the third colon is for optional arguments (switches) providing -e or -t there will apply exporting or testing to the generated class.
+7. The final area of the inline, following the third colon is for optional arguments (switches) including '-t', '-e', '-m', '-a' for testing, exporting, modules and abstract base classes

-Recap:
-`class_name_1 / ...class_name_N : attribute1_A, attribute2_B / ...attributeN_1 : `

-**we must keep in mind the following rules...**
+Rules:

 1. either attributes or methods can be blank in the inline, but not the class identifier (can't make a nameless class).

 2. to leave either attributes or methods blank, include the typical amount of colons but leave the section blank

     `ClassA::`

     creates a classA with no methods or fields

-`ClassA : : method`

-creates a classA with only a method

-`ClassA : attr1, attr2 :`

-creates a classA with only attributes

-3. the fourth, optional field can always be left out, unless one wants to use these switches/ optional arguments like so:

-`ClassA : attr1, attr2 : method1 : -t -e`

-creates a ClassA with attributes, method and optional arguments for testing and exporting

     `ClassA : : : -t -e`

     creates a ClassA with only testing and exporting (no attributes or methods)

 # Features